khurramjaved96/cmput_503/Lab3/april_tag_and_pid/README.md

 > roslaunch deadreckoning deadreckoning_node.launch  veh:=csc22938

+The static markers are also added by deadreckoning_node.launch

 and run the files in april_tag_detection package to to get each of the deliverables as:

 > rosrun april_tag_detection Deliverable_1.py